petersulyok/smfc/README.md

  <img src="https://github.com/petersulyok/smfc/raw/main/doc/fan_output_levels.png" align="center" width="500">

-In order to avoid/minimize the unnecessary change of fan levels the service employs the following steps:
+To avoid/minimize the unnecessary change of fan levels the service employs the following steps:

  1. When the service adjusts the fan rotational speed then it always applies a delay time defined in configuration parameter `[IPMI] fan_level_delay=` in order to let the fan implement the physical change.
  2. There is a sensitivity threshold parameter (`sensitivity=`) for the fan control logic.
 If the temperature change is below this value then the service will not react at all.
  3. The configuration parameter `polling=` defines the frequency of reading zone's temperature.
 The bigger polling time in a zone the lower frequency of fan speed change.

-#### 3. Swapped zones
+#### 3. Free zone assignment
-This feature is useful if you need more fans for the HD zone since Super Micro motherboards have more fan connectors in the CPU zone, typically.
-Enabling this feature will connect fans `FAN1, FAN2, ...` to the HD zone and fans `FANA, FANB, ...` to the CPU zone.
-The feature can be enabled with `[IPMI] swapped_zones=True` configuration parameter, in default it is disabled.

-**Please note:** when you enable this feature your task is only to swap fan connectors between zones on your motherboard, the rest of the configuration file will not be impacted (i.e. the zone sections will remain the same).
+With this feature, any IPMI zone can be assigned to your zones.
+Typical uses-cases of this feature:
+- Optimizing fan assignment
+- Swapping zones
+- Server motherboards with multiple IPMI zones

+Use `ipmi_zone=` parameter to specify the IPMI zone in the zone configuration.

+(Note: till `smfc v3.8.0`, _Swapped zones_ feature was implemented, this feature is a more generic successor of that one)

 #### 4. Standby guard
 For HD zone an additional optional feature was implemented, called *Standby guard*, with the following assumptions: